valtimo-platform/valtimo-documentation/release-notes/major12/12.0.0/valtimo-backend-libraries.md

   The result is that deployment will no longer fail silently on this misconfiguration.
   This behaviour is not applied to auto-deployment via classpath.

-* **Task list columns can be exported and imported** Columns configured for the task list can now be exported and imported via the case administration.
+* **Task list columns**

+  Columns can now be configured for the task list.
+  Configured columns can also be exported, imported and autodeployed.

+  More information can be found [here](/using-valtimo/tasks/task-list-columns.md)

 * **ZGW Document list columns can be exported and imported** Columns configured for the ZGW document list can now be exported and imported via the case administration.